Xamk-DataLAB/Azure-Cognitive-Services-implementations/README.md

 # Azure-Cognitive-Services-implementations
-Using Azure cognitive services to enrich tabular data
+Using Azure cognitive services to enrich tabular data in pandas dataframes